By Rep. Kathleen James

 CAMPAIGN: Looking back over my first term, I’m proud of the work I’ve accomplished.
 I’ve voted for bills that I believe help people and help our communities.
 I’ve focused on mastering the material, making connections and establishing positive relationships with colleagues from around the state.
 Why is this so important?
 Because the legislature is a place where debate may rage and votes may differ, but the people who get things done are the people who know how to work well with others.

-I’m running for re-election with longtime community leader Seth Bongartz.
+Following our win in the 2020 November election, I’ll now be serving Bennington-4 alongside longtime community leader—and now a fellow state rep—Seth Bongartz.
 Together, we believe we can be an effective team for our district.
-If elected, we’ll work hard to earn the trust and respect of our fellow legislators, and we’ll work hard to earn that same trust and respect from the people of the towns we represent.
-We ask for your support.
+We’ll work hard to earn the trust and respect of our fellow legislators, and we’ll work hard to earn that same trust and respect from the people of the towns we represent.
+We’re grateful for your support.

 Kathleen James represents the Bennington-4 district (Arlington, Manchester, Sandgate and Sunderland) in the Vermont House of Representatives.
 Follow her on Facebook (Kathleen James VT State Representative) or learn more at: kathjamesforstaterep.com.
 Email: KJames@leg.state.vt.us.